with Lionel Corbett, MD

 This recording is the final segment of a series of lectures given by Lionel Corbett and includes a lengthy question and answer period.
 Themes include: The importance of the archetypes, primitive verses developed ego defenses, pre-egoic states, the storage of trauma in the body, and a discussion of the inner victim-perpetrator dyad which predates Kalsched’s work on the Self-care system.
 Recorded at the C.G.
 Jung Institute of Chicago in 1991.

 Lionel Corbett, MD trained in medicine and psychiatry in England and as a Jungian analyst at the C.G.
 Jung Institute of Chicago.
 Dr. Corbett is a core faculty member at Pacifica Graduate Institute teaching depth psychology.
 He is the author of The Religious Function of the Psyche and Psyche and the Sacred: Spirituality Beyond Religion.
 He is co-editor, with Dennis Patrick Slattery, of Depth Psychology: Meditations in the Field and Psychology at the Threshold: Selected Papers.

-Commentary is by Peter Demuth, Psy.D., Jungian Analyst and member of the Chicago Society of Jungian Analysts in private practice in Evanston, IL.
+This episode includes commentary by Peter Demuth, Psy.D., Jungian Analyst and member of the Chicago Society of Jungian Analysts in private practice in Evanston, IL.
 More information about Dr. Demuth can be found at demuthpsychologicalservices.com